projectcalico/calico/reference/kube-controllers/configuration.md

 ### Route reflector controller

 The route reflector controller scales BGP topology inside the cluster based on the given configuration.
-The controller continously watches Kubernetes node changes and re-calculate BGP peerings to achieve high availability and cluster stability.
+The controller continously watches Kubernetes node changes and re-calculates BGP peerings to achieve high availability and cluster stability.

 To enable the route reflector controller when using `kubernetes`, set the list of enabled controllers in the environment for kube-controllers to `routereflector`.
 For example: `ENABLED_CONTROLLERS=routereflector`